pindrop/ruok/README.md

 # ruok

-ruok is a simple HTTP server that responds `200 OK` to requests to any path.
-It is meant to be used as part of reachability tests for web APIs.
+`ruok` is a simple HTTP server that responds `200 OK` to requests to any path.

 Build it: